Congratulations, you’re pregnant! Welcome to pregnancy, this very special stage in your life.

 To Tell Or Not To Tell

-The next topic is whether you’re going to hide you’re early pregnancy, or whether you’re going to tell people about your early pregnancy.
+The next topic is whether you’re going to hide you are early pregnancy, or whether you’re going to tell people about your early pregnancy.
 I think these days most people still choose to wait.
 If you do choose to wait, it is worthwhile (in my opinion) telling a couple of people at least.
 Maybe your best friend, or your mum, someone in your family, your sister; who you can turn to for emotional support.
 If anything does go wrong with the pregnancy, or if you just have a scare, or if you just need to celebrate, or if you’re having a bad day with some symptoms and side effects of pregnancy, it’s really good to have just a few key people who you can turn to.

 Some people choose to wait because they want to celebrate privately too.
 If you prefer to just tell that inner circle and make everyone else wait, that’s perfectly fine.
 Some choose to tell, and there’s no hard and fast rule about whether you should tell or not.
-In a way it’s old wives tales.
+In a way, it’s old wives tales.
 If you do want to tell, there are advantages.
 It means you don’t need to fake it anymore, you don’t have to pretend that you’re not pregnant.
 It also means that you have more people to celebrate with.
 Maybe you’re just bursting with excitement, you can’t wait to tell the world, so go ahead and tell them.

 If you have really bad morning sickness, then it can be really helpful to tell people, particularly at work.
 It can really disrupt your day, your ability to get stuff done, being on time, being efficient.
 So if you want to tell people just to help you get through that morning sickness, then go ahead and tell.
 Also, some people find that they prefer other to people to know just so they’ve got a got of extra support and comfort.

 If you do choose to hide it, I’ve got a couple of tips to help you hide your pregnancy, both at work and socially.
-When you’re work, one of my favourite things to do when I was pregnant the first time, was to have a nap at lunchtime.
+When you’re at work, one of my favourite things to do when I was pregnant the first time, was to have a nap at lunchtime.
 I used to go for a quick walk outside my office to a park bench, I’d take off my badge from work, make sure no one could see where I was from, and I would have a sleep on the park bench.
-I probably looked like a homeless person, but I felt so much better after a 15 minute power nap.
+I probably looked like a homeless person, but I felt so much better after a 15-minute power nap.
 I could go back to my desk and keep working.

 I’d start to wear loose blouses, obviously.
 If you want to have coffee at a staff meeting, but you’re trying to cut out coffee, try having decaf coffee so that no one knows the difference.
 Have ginger tea in your water bottle, or some people prefer ginger ale.
 And if you keep this on your desk, it can help you to overcome morning sickness just by having little sips frequently.
 And if you do feel overcome with nausea or with fatigue, try and go straight to the toilet.
 Make sure you’ve got regular snacks too, as that will help you a lot with overcoming that nausea.